Dr-Developers/Online-Laboratory-Management-System-Frontend/README.md

 - Database Solution : Mongo DB
 - User Authentication : JWT

+## Get Started

 **Procedure of setting up the project**

-Move into your projects directory: cd ~/YOUR_PROJECTS_DIRECTORY[Assignment 4_SEJ025.pdf](https://github.com/Malsha2000/Online-Laboratory-Management-System-Frontend/files/9824273/Assignment.4_SEJ025.pdf)
+- Move into your projects directory: cd ~/YOUR_PROJECTS_DIRECTORY

-Clone this repository: git clone
+- Clone this repository: git clone
-Move into the project directory: cd YOUR_PROJECT_NAME Install the dependencies: npm install
+- Move into the project directory: cd YOUR_PROJECT_NAME
+- Install the dependencies: npm install
-Start the project: npm start
+- Start the project: npm start
-Deployed backend is connected to the frontend project.
+- Deployed backend is connected to the frontend project.
 If you want to setup the backend locally please change it in the .env file in src/.env